percona/pmm/docs/install-pmm/install-pmm-server/baremetal/podman/index.md

-# Install PMM server with Podman on Docker image
+# Install PMM Server with Podman on Docker image

 This section provides instructions for running PMM Server with Podman based on our [Docker image](https://hub.docker.com/r/percona/pmm-server).